 Voronezh-DM is best treated as a fixed strategic sensor rather than a tactical battlefield radar.
 Open sources place the Armavir arrays inside Russia's missile-attack warning network and describe their job as long-range detection of ballistic missiles and other aerospace threats.

-The Armavir site became part of the Russia-Ukraine war equipment record because it was reportedly struck by Ukrainian drones in May 2024.
+The Armavir site became part of the Russia-Ukraine war equipment record because it was reportedly struck by Ukrainian drones in May 2024, with satellite imagery showing damage at one of the Voronezh-DM radar structures.

 Profile / Specs